With widespread elections inside u. S. A. Underway, all political parties have promised to prioritize public transport.

 Advertisement

-The ruling Bharatiya Janata Party guarantees to release an “Urban Mobility Mission,” one of whose objectives is to “increase using public delivery.”
-On comparable lines, the Indian National Congress says it will formulate a “policy on urban transport” that emphasizes public transport, including “metro rail, suburban rail, public bus shipping,” and non-motorized shipping.
+The ruling Bharatiya Janata Party guarantees to release an “Urban Mobility Mission,” one of whose objectives is to “increase the use of public delivery.”
+On comparable lines, the Indian National Congress says it will formulate a “policy on urban transport” that emphasizes public transport, including “metro rail, suburban rail, public bus, shipping,” and non-motorized shipping.

 The Karnataka State Assembly election manifesto of the Indian National Congress, which’s part of the ruling coalition in Karnataka, promised to ‘increase the (mode) proportion of public transport to 80 percent’ in Bengaluru, in keeping with the National Urban Transport Policy.
 Clearly, its assist for the “extended corridors” mission is inconsistent with this objective.